Buick V6 engine: LD5

 In 1978, GM began to market the 231 as the 3.8 liter as metric engine sizes became common in the United States.
 The RPO Code was LD5, though California-emissions versions were called LC6.
 Starting in 1979, the engine was used in the front-wheel drive Buick Riviera, though still with a longitudinal mounting.
 Larger valves and better intake and exhaust boosted the power output for 1979.

 A turbocharged version was introduced as the pace car at the 1976 Indianapolis 500, and a production turbo arrived in 1978.
 The turbo 3.8 received sequential fuel injection and a wasted spark Distributorless Ignition System in 1984.
-In 1986 an air-to-air Garrett intercooler was added and the RPO Code became LC2.
-The LC2 engine has a bore x stroke of 3.8x3.4 in.
+In 1986, an air-to-air Garrett intercooler was added and the RPO Code became LC2.
+The LC2 engine has a bore and stroke of 3.8x3.4 in.
 The horsepower ratings for 1986 & 1987 were 235 and 245 hp, respectively.
 The limited production GNX benefitted from additional factory modifications such as a ceramic turbocharger, more efficient Garrett intercooler, low restriction exhaust system and revised programming which resulted in a 300 hp factory rating.

-The turbo 3.8 liter was used in the following vehicles: